Step-by-step Guide for DIY Decals

 How to make decals with contact paper

-For wall decals, create a sketch of the room where you plan to put the design and see how it fits.
-If you're using a digital photo software like Photoshop, scan in a picture of the room and add the design digitally.
+- For wall decals, create a sketch of the room where you plan to put the design and see how it fits.
+If you're using digital photo software like Photoshop, scan in a picture of the room and add the design digitally.

 2. Making Decals With A Computer